coleygroup/pyscreener/README.md

 Before running `pyscreener`, be sure to first activate the environment: `conda activate pyscreener` (or whatever you've named your environment)

 ### external software
-To test whether your environment is setup correctly with respect to pathing and environment variables, run pyscreener with the `--smoke-test` flag in addition to the planned `--screen-type` and `--metadata-template` arguments (no other arguments need to be specified):
+To test whether your environment is setup correctly with respect to pathing and environment variables, run `pyscreener-check` `--screen-type` and `--metadata-template` values, like so:

-`python run.py --smoke-test --screen-type SCREEN_TYPE --metadata-template METADATA_TEMPLATE`
+`pyscreener-check SCREEN_TYPE METADATA_TEMPLATE`

-If the environment test passes, then your environment is set up correctly.
+If the checks pass, then your environment is set up correctly.

 * vina-type software
   1. install [ADFR Suite](https://ccsb.scripps.edu/adfr/downloads/) and add `prepare_receptor` to your PATH.
 If this step was successful, the command `which prepare_receptor` should output `path/to/prepare_receptor`.
 This can be done via either: